July 23, 2019

 The Native American treatment of mathematics as sacred also informs are understanding.
 Again, from Blackfoot Physics, “Within Native America, number is seen in a profoundly different way; not as dry, abstract, and dehumanizing, but as alive, real, and immediate.
 Mathematics is a sacred practice related to the dynamics of the whole cosmos.”

 Native American Cryptocurrencies

-In the U.S., we already know we have our current interstate system based on the Native American trails.
+In the U.S., we already know our current interstate system is based on the Native American trails.
 But what is the Native American legacy on cryptocurrency?

 MazaCoin was launched in 2014 by Payu Harris.
 It was derived from ZetaCoin.
 Harris hoped it could be the official currency of the Oglala Lakota tribe, and as of press time, the price is hovering around $0.000323 USD.